thisisindrajit/Nhanc/README.md

 ![image](https://user-images.githubusercontent.com/43838718/108750258-d1172100-7566-11eb-906f-e0d3a4f8d907.png)

+## Dataset

+A smaller version of the original DPED dataset was used.

+Link to the dataset - https://drive.google.com/drive/folders/1x5-JNsSG0XA0SelKrkBd6w5S_6G6huYk?usp=sharing

 ## Model Log

 After training the model primarily on iPhone images for 10000 iterations, the log obtained is as follows: